daliaviki/ECE297_Map_Project/README.md

 ![overall_structure](https://github.com/nzcsx/ece297_map_project/blob/master/README_images/overall_strcuture.png)

 There are two serialzed files and two api's for them respectively.
-StreetsDatabaseAPI.h is more processed and contains only streets informaiton.
-OSMDatabaseAPI.h is less processed but contains more information (such as subways, points of interests, etc.)
+StreetsDatabaseAPI.h (also called "layer 2 API") is more simplified and contains only streets informaiton.
+OSMDatabaseAPI.h (also called "layer 1 API") is less processed but contains more information (such as subways, points of interests, etc.)